 “I didn’t mean it like that…”

 When someone says something that sounds biased and those around that person confront them, sometimes the response is defensiveness and “that’s now how I meant it” or “you’re taking it the wrong way.”
 We know that language is always evolving.
 And we want to assume good will.
 Everyone makes mistakes, and even when we make sincere efforts to be aware of our language, we may still use insensitive language.
-While the intent may not be to offend, the impact of those words can deeply affect others--especially the person targeted and others who identify in that same way.
-While it’s important to acknowledge that everyone has bias, people also need to take responsibility for their own biases, to self-reflect and learn to stop them from escalating.
+While the intent may not be to offend, the impact of those words can deeply affect others, especially the person targeted.
+While it’s a good idea to acknowledge that everyone has bias, people also need to take responsibility for their own biases, to self-reflect and learn to stop them from escalating.
 When you notice biased attitudes in yourself or if it is pointed out by others, ask yourself the following questions: Where does this bias come from?
 How is it hurtful?
 What can I do to challenge it in myself?
 How can I be better at challenging it in others?